daveism/560-prez/4th.md

 [Previous page](3rd.md) | [Next page](5th.md)
 ## Max wind speed overtime
 I have added a bunch of extra data to the datasets.
-Data such as max wind speed and min wind for each storm
+Data such as max wind speed and minimum pressure for each storm

 Enter this and take a look at the storm summary data.
 ```